CLIBD: Bridging Vision and Genomics for Biodiversity Monitoring at Scale: Additional data details

 \section{Additional data details}

-We use a multi-stage process to establish our split of BIOSCAN-1M~\cite{gharaee2024step} for our experiments (see \autoref{fig:data_split_process}).
+\mypara{Data partitioning process.} We use a multi-stage process to establish our split of BIOSCAN-1M~\citep{gharaee2024step} for our experiments (see \autoref{fig:data_split_process}).
 Firstly, we separate records with and without species labels.
 Any record without a species label is allocated for pretraining, as we cannot easily use them during evaluation.
 Of the remaining records with labelled species, we partition species based on their number of samples.
 Species with at least 9 records are allocated 80/20 to \emph{seen} and \emph{unseen}, with unseen records split evenly between validation and test.
 Species with 2 to 8 records are used only as unseen species, with a partition of 50/50 between validation and test.
 This allows us to simulate real-world scenarios, in which most of our unseen species are represented only by a few records, ensuring a realistic distribution of species sets.
 Species with only one record are excluded, as we need at least one record each to act the query and the key, respectively.

 Finally, we allocate the records within each species into designated partitions.
 For the seen species, we subdivide the records at a 70/10/10/10 ratio into train/val/test/key, where the keys for the seen species are shared across all splits.
 The unseen species for each of validation and test are split evenly between queries and keys.
 The allocation of queries and keys ensures that we have clearly designated samples as inputs and target references for inference.
-We note that some samples in our data may have the exact same barcode even though the image may differ. \autoref{fig:distribution_of_species} shows the number of species in our dataset and the distribution of records for each species.
-Note that we have a few species with a many records, and many species with just a few records.
+We note that some samples in our data may have the exact same barcode even though the image may differ.

+\mypara{Data statistics.} As a result of this process, we obtain a seen split with 916 species, and unseen val and test splits with 1771 and and 1772 species respectively (see \autoref{fig:data_split} in the main paper).
+We present the number of species and the distribution of records across species (\autoref{fig:distribution_of_species}) and the average number of records per taxa level (\autoref{tab:data_average_records}).
+In \autoref{fig:distribution_of_species}, we show the number of records for each species by color intensity, with lighter hues for species with fewer records and darker hues for species with more records.
+Due to the long-tailed distribution of species, there are just a few species with a large number of records, and most species with just a few records.
+This is especially true for the unseen split, where 90\% of species have 4 or less records.
+Similarly, we see from \autoref{tab:data_average_records} that each species has an average of only 1 to 2 samples in the query set or the key set.